-The cast-iron cylinders were casted separately.
+The cast-iron cylinders were cast separately.
 The gas distribution mechanism was made according to the “valve over valve” scheme.
-The inlet valve drive was fully open with the drive valves arranged in pairs: two between the first and second cylinder and other two between the third and fourth cylinder.
+The inlet valve drive was fully open with the drive valves arranged in pairs: two between the first and second cylinders and the other two between the third and fourth cylinders.

 In 1934, the Nimbus brand suddenly appeared once again.
 The design of a new machine only partially resembled the previous models that were equipped with inline engines and a driveshaft.
 For the rest, it was a whole new bike.
 Its duplex frame was made only of pressed profiles that were very simple in shape.

-The petrol tank was installed to the frame from above, similar to BMW and Zündapp.
+The petrol tank was installed in the frame from above, similar to BMW and Zündapp.
 The rear suspension was rigid and the front fork was telescopic with springs inside the pipe arms.
-The steering wheel was a wide pressed plate, with the control knobs at the end, and in the center there were instruments and a switch for electrical equipment.
-Under the steering wheel, a central headlight was attached on the lower axle of the fork.
+The steering wheel was a wide pressed plate, with the control knobs at the end, and in the center, there were instruments and a switch for electrical equipment.
+Under the steering wheel, a central headlight was attached to the lower axle of the fork.

 The power unit needs a detailed description.
-It was an inline four-cylinder overhead valve engine (746 cc, 22 hp).
-Cast-iron cylinders were casted together with the upper part of the crankcase.
-The bottom half was made of aluminium and contained an oil tank.
+It was an inline four-cylinder overhead-valve engine (746 cc, 22 hp).
+Cast-iron cylinders were cast together with the upper part of the crankcase.
+The bottom half was made of aluminum and contained an oil tank.

-The removable cast-iron head of the cylinder barrel contained a camshaft covered with a special aluminium cover.
-The camshaft was driven by a vertical shaft, which was located in the engine’s front end; an electric generator with an automobile timer-distributor was vertically fitted over the front tailshaft.
+The removable cast-iron head of the cylinder barrel contained a camshaft covered with a special aluminum cover.
+The camshaft was driven by a vertical shaft, which was located in the engine’s front end; an electric generator with an automobile timer-distributor was vertically fitted over the front tail shaft.

 The valves, equipped with spiral springs, were set in the V-configuration.
-Four valve rockers went out of the camshaft cover via individual openings on either side.
+Four-valve rockers went out of the camshaft cover via individual openings on either side.
 So, rocker-valve pairs were accessible (opened).
 This was good for valve clearance adjustment, but as for the valve train, it reduced its service life despite the force-feed lubrication system.
-Another interesting feature of the engine was a forced ventilation of the crankcase via a carburettor.
+Another interesting feature of the engine was forced ventilation of the crankcase via a carburetor.

 A three-speed gearbox had a cunning gearshift control that allowed both a hand lever and a foot pedal (which was installed in the Luxus version since 1935) to be connected to the gear shift gate.

-Moreover, the gear shift lever could be installed from either side at customer’s request.
-Rear brake foot pedal could also be installed on either side.
+Moreover, the gear shift lever could be installed from either side at the customer’s request.
+The rear brake foot pedal could also be installed on either side.
 A kickstarter pedal was an exception – it was located only on the left side and went under the frame.

-The Nimbus bikes were made in solo version and with a sidecar.
-They were sold to civilians, to the army and police and also exported abroad.
+The Nimbus bikes were made in solo versions and with a sidecar.
+They were sold to civilians, to the army and police, and also exported abroad.
 In the history of motorcycles, the Nimbus probably is the only bike that has been produced for more than 20 years without much change.

 |Manufacturer||Fisker and Nielsen, Denmark|